apache/flagon-useralejs/README.md

 ## Usage

-Including UserALE.js in your project as a `module` attaches the UserALE.js script as an object to the page.
+Including UserALE in your project as a `module` attaches the UserALE script as an object to the page.

 We have exposed a number of functions that assist you in modifying, filtering, and customizing logs

 A complete list of available functions are as follows: